Cross-Dimensional Exciton Coupling in Quantum Dot - Carbon Nanotube Hybrid Thin Films: Results and discussion

+By varying laser excitation energy we can determine the energy of QD exciton $\hbar \omega_\mathrm{QD}$ inside the hybrid films.
 We quantify the energy of QDs exciton by resonant Raman spectroscopy.
-We analyze the Raman Raman peak at \SI{381}{\per \cm} belonging to the InP shells, see Figure \ref{FIG:PreCh}c.
-We record the Raman spectrum at several energies between 1.75 and \SI{1.95}{eV} and fit the InP Raman peak with a Lorentzian function.
-The peak area is later divided by the area of the benzonitrile reference molecule to account for the instrumental effects; see Methods.
-The calibrated intensity is plotted as symbols in Figure \ref{FIG:PreCh}d.
-Far from the resonance at 1.8 and \SI{1.9}{eV} we do not observe any Raman peak, indicating zero intensity.
-The maximum is reached in between the incoming and outgoing resonances at $E_{QD}$ and $E_{QD}+E_{vib}$, respectively.
-We fit the experimental data by Eq. \eqref{EQ:RCst} with $E_{QD}$ as a parameter.
-The fit results are shown in Figure \ref{FIG:PreCh}d by lines, with the $E_{QD}$ energy at \SI{1.83}{eV}.
-Note that this energy is red-shifted from individual QDs, altered by dielectric screening \cite{Elamathi2020} and clustering mechanisms\cite{Vossmeyer1994, Micic1998}.
-We further study the energies of excitonic transitions in CNTs.
+The Raman peak at \SI{381}{\per \cm} belonging to the InP shells is used as a spectroscopic marker of the QD response, see Figure \ref{FIG:PreCh}c.
+We record the Raman spectrum at several excitation energies between 1.75 and \SI{1.95}{eV} and fit the InP Raman peak with a Lorentzian function.
+The Raman intensity is divided by the Raman intensity of a benzonitrile solution to reference out the sensitivity of the spectrometer; see Methods.
+The calibrated intensity is plotted as symbols in Figure \ref{FIG:PreCh}c.
+Far from the resonance at 1.8 and \SI{1.9}{eV} we find faint Raman intensity, while the maximum is reached in between the incoming and outgoing resonances at $\hbar \omega_\mathrm{QD}$ and $\hbar \omega_\mathrm{QD}+E_{vib}$, respectively.
+We fit the experimental data by Eq. \eqref{EQ:RRdd} with $\hbar \omega_\mathrm{QD}$ as free parameter, see lines in Fig. \ref{FIG:PreCh}c, and obtain the $E_\mathrm{QD}$ = \SI{1.83}{eV}.
+Note that this energy is red-shifted from individual QDs, altered by dielectric screening \cite{Elamathi2020} and clustering effects\cite{Vossmeyer1994, Micic1998}.
+In the following, $E_{\mathrm{QD}}$ is used as the fixed QD resonance energy in the analysis of the CNT Raman excitation profiles.